 Employee Engagement Value (15% weight): Retention improvements, productivity gains, or recruitment advantages from increased AI competency.
 Use your HR team's cost-per-hire and productivity metrics for calculation.

 Brand and Thought Leadership (10% weight): Market positioning benefits from hosting respected AI speakers.
-This is hardest to quantify but matters for competitive positioning.
+This is hardest to quantify but matters for competitive positioning and talent attraction.

 Avoid Common ROI Measurement Mistakes

 Event planners make predictable errors when measuring speaker ROI.
-The most costly mistake is measuring too early, 72% of speaker value appears between days 30-120 post-event, according to Freeman's Event Impact study.
-Measuring only immediate satisfaction misses the majority of business impact.
+The most costly mistake is measuring too early.
+The majority of speaker value appears weeks or months post-event, not in the immediate afterglow.
+Measuring only immediate satisfaction misses the bulk of business impact.

 Another common error is failing to isolate speaker impact from other concurrent initiatives.
 If your organization launches AI training programs simultaneously with your keynote, you can't attribute all subsequent AI adoption to the speaker.
 Use control groups and specific tracking to separate influences.